-Absent good cause, the court will appoint a guardian ad litem for the incapacitated spouse in all proceedings pursuant to section 3100 et seq.
-The report of the attorney or guardian ad litem shall discuss the ultimate testamentary disposition of the involved assets.
-(Adopted 1/1/2007; Rev. 1/1/2012; Rev. 1/1/2013)
+Absent good cause, the court will appoint a guardian ad litem for the incapacitated spouse in all proceedings pursuant to Probate Code section 3100 et seq.
+The report of the attorney or guardian ad litem must set forth the ultimate testamentary disposition of the involved assets.
+An additional copy of the petition must be provided to the business office by counsel.

+(Adopted 1/1/2007; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2016)